ZewoGraveyard/SQL/README.md

 	static let fieldForPrimaryKey: Field = .Id

 	// The fields used when constructing your model.
-	// You don't have to match all the values in your `Field` enum, unless you want static let selectFields: [Field] = [
+	// You don't have to match all the values in your `Field` enum, unless you want to.
+	// NOTE: Leave this out to select all fields. static let selectFields: [Field] = [
 	    .Id,
 	    .Name,